 7. Experiment!
 Break the Rule!

-Thank you for reading this article, if you have any other ideas please leave a comment down below and I’ll add them to the list!
+Thank you for reading this article, if you have any other ideas please drop us a line and I’ll add them to the list!

 If you’re studying photography I highly recommend you check our worksheets on Photography Analysis!